binhchay1/food/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 4. A sad example of a plain RSS feed with no images, because they aren't using this plugin.
 Don't have sad RSS feeds, use this plugin!

 == Upgrade Notice ==
-* Please update: Updated SDK to v2.5.10.
+* Please update: Updated Freemius SDK to v2.9

 == Changelog ==
+= 1.6.3 =
+* Updated Freemius SDK to v2.9

 = 1.6.2 =
-* Updated SDK to v2.5.10.
+* Updated Freemius SDK to v2.5.10.

 = 1.6.1 =
-* Updated SDK to privacy-focused v2.5.5, bump WP compatibility to v6.2
+* Updated Freemius SDK to privacy-focused v2.5.5, bump WP compatibility to v6.2

 = 1.6 =
 * Updated Freemius SDK, bump WP compatibility to v6.1